Przemysł II: Archbishopric of Gniezno

-On 18 December 1283, a few days after Ludgarda's funeral, Greater Poland witnessed an extremely important event for later history of Poland: the consecration of Jakub Świnka as Archbishop of Gniezno.
-The event took place in the Franciscan church in Kalisz and was extremely important because after twelve years (since the death in 1271 of Archbishop Janusz Tarnowa) Poland wasn't a full-recognized prelate.
-Jakub Świnka received the papal nomination on 30 July 1283, however, because he was only a deacon, it was necessary to ordain him.
-This ceremony took place on 18 December and a day later Jakub received the episcopal consecration.
+On 18 December 1283, a few days after Ludgarda's funeral, Greater Poland witnessed an extremely important event for the later history of Poland: the consecration of Jakub Świnka as Archbishop of Gniezno.
+The event took place in the Franciscan church in Kalisz and was extremely important because after twelve years (since the death in 1271 of Archbishop Janusz Tarnowa) Poland wasn't a fully recognized prelate.
+Jakub Świnka received the papal nomination on 30 July 1283; however, because he was only a deacon, it was necessary to ordain him.
+This ceremony took place on 18 December and a day later, Jakub received the episcopal consecration.
 The ceremony, according to sources, was assisted by five Polish bishops and Przemysł II, who gave the new archbishop an expensive ring as a gift.

 Little is known about the origin and early years of Jakub Świnka, except for his mention in a document issued by Bolesław the Pious.
-As Archbishop of Gniezno, the cooperation between him and Przemysł II was excellent.
-One example of this was that he appeared as witness in 14 diplomats issued by the Duke of Greater Poland, including the confirmation of all his existing privileges and the permission to mint his own coins in Żnin and the castellany of Ląd.
+As the Archbishop of Gniezno, the cooperation between him and Przemysł II was excellent.
+One example of this was that he appeared as a witness in 14 diplomats issued by the Duke of Greater Poland, including the confirmation of all his existing privileges and the permission to mint his own coins in Żnin and the castellany of Ląd.

 War against Western Pomerania

-In the first half of 1284 Przemysł II was involved on the side of Denmark and Brandenburg in an armed conflict against Western Pomerania and Rügen.
+In the first half of 1284, Przemysł II was involved on the side of Denmark and Brandenburg in an armed conflict against Western Pomerania and Rügen.
 Details about this event are limited, and the peace, which was concluded on 13 August, didn't bring any real benefits to Greater Poland.

 Much more positive effects would arise from Przemysł II's friendly relations with Leszek II the Black, Duke of Kraków; they had a meeting in Sieradz on 20 February 1284.
 Details about the reason and talks of this relationship are unknown, but they would be productive, since Przemysł II decided to give the Kraków voivode Żegota three villages (Nieczajno, Wierzbiczany and Lulin).
 This good relations were maintained for some time, since seven months later, on 6 September, the Duke of Greater Poland mediated in a dispute between Leszek II the Black and his brother Casimir II of Łęczyca with the Teutonic Order.
 Przemysł II also didn't lose sight of the Pomerelian affairs, because on 13 September he had a new meeting with Mestwin II in the city of Nakło.